automadcms/tree-sitter-automad/README.md

 Tree-Sitter grammar for [Automad](https://automad.org) templates.

-## Installation
+## Installation (Neovim)

-In order to enable syntax highlighting in Automad templates, the following two steps are required:
+In order to enable syntax highlighting in Automad templates when using [Neovim](https://neovim.io), the following two steps are required:

 ### Updating Tree-Sitter Config